nanoporetech/pod5-file-format/docs/docs/api.rst

 .. code-block:: python

-    from pod5_format import CombinedReader
+    from pod5_format import Reader

-    with CombinedReader("combined.pod5") as combined_reader:
+    with Reader("example.pod5") as reader:
-        # Use combined_reader within this context manager
+        # Use reader within this context manager
         ...
     # Resources are safely closed

-Note that both :class:`~pod5_format.reader.CombinedReader` and :class:`~pod5_format.reader.SplitReader` are sub-classes of :class:`~pod5_format.reader.Reader` which contains the working logic to read POD5 files.
-The sub-classes are included to provide explicit support for both combined and split POD5 use cases.

 Iterate Over Reads
 ------------------